 - Weekly individual therapy (one hour in duration)

-- Weekly skills training class (2.5 hours in duration with 15 minute break)
+- Weekly skills training class (75 minutes)

 - Telephone consultation (optional)

 - Therapist participation in RO DBT consultation meetings (optional)

 How is RO DBT different from other psychotherapies?

 RO DBT differs from other psychotherapies in several ways, but the most fundamental distinctions between RO DBT and all other treatments is that RO DBT is the first treatment to prioritize social-signaling as the primary mechanism of change.
 This is based on research showing that overcontrolled individuals have a heightened bio-temperamental threat sensitivity that makes it more difficult for them to enter into their neurobiologically based social-safety system.
 When individuals feel safe, they naturally experience a desire to explore and flexibly communicate with others.
 To address this difficulty, RO DBT teaches clients how to express emotions in a context-appropriate way and to use non-verbal social-signaling strategies to enhance social connectedness.
 It also teaches skills that activate areas of the brain associated with the social-safety system.
 Finally, radical openness involves skills for actively seeking one’s “personal unknown” in order to learn from a constantly changing environment.

 How is RO DBT different from standard DBT?

 Radically Open Dialectical Behavior Therapy and standard Dialectical Behavior Therapy share a similar name because they both emphasize their common roots in dialectics and behavior therapy.
 Although they share this common ancestry, they differ in several substantive ways.
 Understanding their differences is important because the similarities in their names can lead to the misperception that they are substantially alike or even the same treatment.
 Some of the key differences between RO DBT and standard DBT include: